Endotherm: Facultative endothermy

 Many insect species are able to maintain a thoracic temperature above the ambient temperature using exercise.
 These are known as facultative or exercise endotherms.
 The honey bee, for example, does so by contracting antagonistic flight muscles without moving its wings (see insect thermoregulation).
 This form of thermogenesis is, however, only efficient above a certain temperature threshold, and below about 9–14 °C, the honey bee reverts to ectothermy.

 Facultative endothermy can also be seen in multiple snake species that use their metabolic heat to warm their eggs.
 Python molurus and Morelia spilota are two python species where females surround their eggs and shiver in order to incubate them.

 Regional endothermy

 Some ectotherms, including several species of fish and reptiles, have been shown to make use of regional endothermy, where muscle activity causes certain parts of the body to remain at higher temperatures than the rest of the body.
 This allows for better locomotion and use of the senses in cold environments.

 Contrast between thermodynamic and biological terminology

-Because of historical accident, students encounter a source of possible confusion between the terminology of physics and biology.
+Students encounter a source of possible confusion between the terminology of physics and biology.
 Whereas the thermodynamic terms "exothermic" and "endothermic" respectively refer to processes that give out heat energy and processes that absorb heat energy, in biology the sense is effectively reversed.
 The metabolic terms "ectotherm" and "endotherm" respectively refer to organisms that rely largely on external heat to achieve a full working temperature, and to organisms that produce heat from within as a major factor in controlling their body temperatures.